 The easiest official free route to understand is the Moderation endpoint because OpenAI states it bluntly.
 In Is the Moderation endpoint free to use?, the answer is simply yes, and OpenAI adds that moderation usage does not count toward your monthly usage limits.
 That is a real zero-cost API surface.
 It is just a narrow one.
 If your workload is safety screening or content filtering, that answer is enough.
 If your workload is general text generation, it is irrelevant.

 Model-level Free support is where many pages go wrong.
-OpenAI's current docs do still show Free-tier support on some specialized pages.
-The current tts-1 page lists Free limits of 3 RPM and 200 RPD.
-The current gpt-4o-mini-search-preview page likewise shows Free at 3 RPM, 200 RPD, and 40,000 TPM.
-That proves the platform still has genuine API-side zero-cost surfaces.
-But the same body of docs also shows why the old blanket OpenAI free trial story is no longer reliable: current examples like gpt-audio show Free | Not supported, and the higher-level model-availability help says normal access is a tiers 1-5 story.
-So the safe conclusion is not OpenAI API is free or OpenAI API is never free; it is Free support is surface-specific and must be checked at the model level.
+OpenAI's current docs do show Free-tier support on at least some surfaces: the current whisper-1 page lists Free at 3 RPM and 200 RPD.
+But the current gpt-5.4-nano and gpt-4o-mini pages both show Free | Not supported.
+That proves the safe conclusion is not OpenAI API is free or OpenAI API is never free; it is Free support is model-specific and must be checked before you build.

 The most misunderstood official route is the data-sharing incentive tier.
 OpenAI's current help article on sharing API inputs and outputs with OpenAI says some organizations may be eligible for free daily usage on traffic shared with OpenAI.
 Current help snapshots also spell out the quota shape: one model group gets up to 1M daily tokens, or 250k for tiers 1-2, while a smaller-model group gets up to 10M daily tokens, or 2.5M for tiers 1-2.
 That can be meaningful.
 But it is not a default signup gift.
 It is organization-specific, opt-in, and tied to data-sharing eligibility.
 If you do not see the offer in your data-sharing settings, you do not have it.